I’ve lived in San Diego for fifteen years, and it’s usually known for its sunny weather. However, it also tends to rain unexpectedly.

 7461 Girard Ave, La Jolla, CA 92037

-Residing in downtown San Diego at the neighborhood of La Jolla, DG Wills Books is home to La Jolla’s largest collection of new and used books.
-Being one of my favorite bookstores in San Diego, It’s perfect to go on a rainy day and get distracted with books.
+Residing in downtown San Diego in the neighborhood of La Jolla, DG Wills Books is home to La Jolla’s largest collection of new and used books.
+Being one of my favorite bookstores in San Diego, it’s perfect to go on a rainy day and get distracted by books.
 Nothing beats the rain like reading a book with a hot cup of hot chocolate on the other hand.

 8: Ice Skate at UTC Ice